In this section

 General foster care

-Children's Hospital of Wisconsin Community Services, in partnership with the Bureau of Milwaukee Child Welfare, is responsible for the recruitment, licensing and support of foster and adoptive parents.
-We also match children with foster and adoptive parents.
+Children's Hospital of Wisconsin Community Services, in partnership with the Division of Milwaukee Child Protective Services, is responsible for the recruitment, licensing and support of foster and adoptive parents.
+We also match and place children with foster and adoptive parents.

 Children who need foster and adoptive homes come from diverse backgrounds and have a wide range of needs.
 We are looking for diverse and nurturing foster and adoptive parents to meet those needs.

-A foster parent provides temporary care for a child who is in the custody of the Bureau of Milwaukee Child Welfare.
+A foster parent provides temporary care for a child who is in the custody of the Division of Milwaukee Child Protective Services.
 You will provide a temporary family and home for a child until they can be safely reunited with their biological family or placed in a permanent living situation.

 - Be at least 21 years old